Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Introduction

-{\rm(i)} For any focal submanifold $F$ (of $M$) through $\sigma$, the maen curvature flow $F_t$ having $F$ as initial data collapses to a focal submanifold $F'$ (of $M$) through $\partial{\sigma}$ in finite time.
+{\rm(i)} For any focal submanifold $F$ (of $M$) through $\sigma$, the maen curvature flow $F_t$ for $F$ collapses to a focal submanifold $F'$ (of $M$) through $\partial{\sigma}$ in finite time.
 If the natural fibration of $F$ onto $F'$ is spherical, then the mean curvature flow $F_t$ has type I singularity.

 (ii) For any focal submanifold $F$ (of $M$) through $\partial\sigma$, the set of all focal submanifolds of $M$ through $\sigma$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}